 Note: Chlorine is a gas, and the best way to remove it is by leaving your drink without a lid.
-The gas will simply just evaporate.
-The bigger the opening, the quicker it gets released.
+The gas will evaporate, and the bigger the opening, the quicker it gets released.

-Boiling will speed up the process, as well, but you also destroy other beneficial nutrients.
-I usually just leave my yeti bottle open for an hour or so, if I am concerned by the smell of chlorine.
+Boiling will speed up the process, but you also destroy other beneficial nutrients.
+I usually leave my yeti bottle open for an hour or so if I am concerned by the smell of chlorine.

 Filter water benefits